Dry dock: Renaissance Europe

-The first early modern European and oldest surviving dry dock still in use was commissioned by Henry VII of England at HMNB Portsmouth in 1495 (see Tudor navy).
+Before the 15th century, when the hull below the waterline needed attention, careening was practised: at high tide the vessel was floated over a beach of hard sand and allowed to rest on one side when the tide receded.
+An account of 1434 described how a site near Southampton with a bottom of soft mud was selected for the warship Grace Dieu, so that the hull would bed itself in and remain upright at low tide.
+A timber, brushwood and clay wall was then built up around the hull.
+The first early modern purpose-built European and oldest surviving dry dock still in use was commissioned by Henry VII of England at HMNB Portsmouth in 1495.
+This was a timber-lined excavation, with the seaward end closed off by a temporary revetted bank of rock and clay that had to be dug away by hand (an operation taking typically 29 days, working night and day to accord with the tides) to allow the passage of a ship.
+Emptying was by a pump, possibly in the form of a bucket-chain powered by horses.
 This dry dock currently holds First World War monitor HMS M33.

 Possibly the earliest description of a floating dock comes from a small Italian book printed in Venice in 1560, called Descrittione dell'artifitiosa machina.
 In the booklet, an unknown author asks for the privilege of using a new method for the salvaging of a grounded ship and then proceeds to describe and illustrate his approach.
 The included woodcut shows a ship flanked by two large floating trestles, forming a roof above the vessel.
 The ship is pulled in an upright position by a number of ropes attached to the superstructure.

 Modern era

+In 1866 a floating dry dock HM Dry Dock Bermuda was constructed & sailed across the Atlantic to Bermuda from North Woolwich, England.
+It arrived in 1869 & served until 1906.
+It was replaced by a larger dry dock built in 1901, Admiralty Floating Dock #1.
+There are remnants of it still visible over 100 years later.

 The Saint-Nazaire's Chantiers de l'Atlantique owns one of the biggest in the world: 1200 × 60 m.
 The Alfredo da Silva Dry Dock in Almada, Portugal, was closed in 2000.
 The largest roofed dry dock is at the German Meyer Werft Shipyard in Papenburg, Germany, it is 504 m long, 125 m wide and stands 75 m tall.

 Harland and Wolff Heavy Industries in Belfast, Northern Ireland, is the site of a large dry dock 556 × 93 m.
 The massive cranes are named after the Biblical figures Samson and Goliath.

-Dry Dock 12 at Newport News Shipbuilding at 662 × 76 m is the largest dry dock in the USA.
+Dry Dock 12 at Newport News Shipbuilding at 662 × 76 m is the largest dry dock in the United States.
 The largest floating-dock in North America is named The Vigorous.
 It is operated by Vigor Industries in Portland, OR, in the Swan Island industrial area along the Willamette River.